MrHaJu/Code-Institute-Projekt-2-CSS-HTML-JavaScript/readme.md

 ### Languages Used

-HTML, CSS and Java Script were used to create this website.
+HTML, CSS, and Java Script were used to create this website.

 ### Frameworks, Libraries & Programs Used